-- Only use the boiler for its intended purpose. - Only operate the boiler if it has been installed and maintained per the instructions provided in the Installation, Operation & Service Manual. - Do not attempt to operate the appliance if any part of it is not in working order or is damaged. - WARNING: Use only original spare parts!
+- Only operate the boiler if it has been installed and maintained per the instructions provided in the Installation, Operation & Service Manual. - Do not attempt to operate the appliance if any part of it is not in working order or is damaged. - WARNING: Use only original spare parts!
 The use of parts not supplied by the manufacturer may cause damage to the boiler, substantial property damage, severe personal injury or death.
 Also, boiler damage caused by the use of unauthorized parts is not covered by the warranty.

-$oldsymbol{\Lambda}$ DANGER: Risk of fire when soldering and brazing!
+DANGER: Risk of fire when soldering and brazing!